 What is IMAP / POP and which should I use?

 If you want your emails to remain synchronised

-and want to delete your emails from the server (whilst retaining a copy on your device) use POP.
+and want to delete your emails from the server (while retaining a copy on just one device), use POP

 For more information about these two options, read on!